GitauHarrison/user-notifications-in-flask/README.md

 {% endif %}
 ```
 `setInterval` works similarly to `setTimeout`, except that it will execute the function repeatedly, with a fixed time delay between each execution.

+## Reference:

+Learn how to implement this feature from scratch by looking at this [user notification tutorial](https://github.com/GitauHarrison/notes/blob/master/flask_popover/user_notifications.md).